 Braxton Hicks are normal, non-labour contractions, that occur throughout your pregnancy.
 They start as early as 6 weeks but typically are not felt until your second or third trimester.
 If this is your first pregnancy, you may not notice them until late in your third trimester.
 If you’ve had more than one pregnancy you are more likely to feel them earlier, even in your first trimester, which can be unnerving for some people.

 The History of Hicks (the guy)

-Braxton Hicks contractions are named after English doctor John Braxton Hicks, “who first described them” in 1872 according to Wikipedia – I’d like to point out here that womxn* have been having these contractions since the beginning of humanity!
+Braxton Hicks contractions are named after English doctor John Braxton Hicks, “who first described them” in 1872 according to Wikipedia – I’d like to point out here that birthing people have been having these contractions since the beginning of humanity!
 Ancient midwives around the world would have described and named them in their own languages, but it took a white dude from England to name them for them to be recognized by Western medicine.
 Food for thought, don’t you think?
 But I digress….